redinzane/RealisticChat/Readme.md

 Right-Click with a phone to show whether you are connected or not.
 It will let you know if you are not connected every time something would happen if you were though.

 ### Some bonus features:
--Automatically saves towers to a file asynchronously.
+- Automatically saves towers to a file asynchronously.
--Consistent checks of a tower's validity minimize glitching.
+- Consistent checks of a tower's validity minimize glitching.
--The order the tower is built does not matter.
+- The order the tower is built does not matter.
--Towers show an effect upon validation, providing instant feedback.
+- Towers show an effect upon validation, providing instant feedback.
--Signal strength is realistically based on distance to tower (thanks Thomas).
+- Signal strength is realistically based on distance to tower (thanks Thomas).
--No external dependencies.
+- No external dependencies.
--Colored console output on non-Windows systems.
+- Colored console output on non-Windows systems.
--Configurability of the color of all messages and the text of 99%.
+- Configurability of the color of all messages and the text of 99%.
--All features individually customizable and deactivatable.
+- All features individually customizable and deactivatable.

+### Recommendations:
+- Thomas Richner's RadioTowerPlugin to add some radio towers.
+- My own PlayerHider to add some realism to Line of Sight.
+- Thomas Richner's Bed Nerf, to nerf beds to be used less (based on earlier plugins by him and me).